-The California Independent System Operator Corporation ("CAISO") submits for filing and acceptance a non-conforming EIM Participating Resource Agreement ("Agreement") between the CAISO and Powerex Corp., a British Columbia corporation ("Powerex") (together, "Parties").
-The Agreement sets forth the legal obligations and operational rules that will govern Powerex's participation in the CAISO's Energy Imbalance Market ("EIM") with a participating resource.
-The EIM is the vehicle by which entities outside the CAISO's balancing authority participate in the CAISO's real-time market.
-Under the Agreement, Powerex will comply with the CAISO tariff provisions applicable to EIM participating resources as the terms and provisions of the tariff may be modified by the Powerex Canadian EIM Entity Agreement, which the CAISO is filing contemporaneously with this Agreement.
+The California Independent System Operator Corporation ("CAISO") submits for filing and acceptance, a non-conforming EIM Participating Resource Scheduling Coordinator Agreement ("Agreement"), between the CAISO and Powerex Corp., a British Columbia corporation ("Powerex") (together, "Parties").
+The Energy Imbalance Market ("EIM") is the vehicle by which entities outside the CAISO's balancing authority participate in the CAISO's real-time market.
+The CAISO and Powerex have executed the Powerex Canadian EIM Entity Agreement, which provides for Powerex's participation in the EIM, which the CAISO is filing contemporaneously with this Agreement.
+The Agreement sets forth the legal obligations and operational rules that will govern the participation in the EIM of Powerex's scheduling coordinator for its participating resource.
+Under the Agreement, Powerex will comply with the CAISO tariff provisions applicable to EIM participating resource scheduling coordinators.
 For explanatory purposes, the CAISO is including the transmittal letter for the Powerex Canadian EIM Entity Agreement as Attachment B to this filing.

 Powerex will participate in the EIM using residual capability of the system of Powerex's parent company, the British Columbia Hydro & Power Authority ("BC Hydro"), a provincially-owned Crown corporation subject to the jurisdiction of the British Columbia Utilities Commission ("BCUC").
-The CAISO requests that the Federal Energy Regulatory Commission ("Commission") accept the Agreement effective February 15, 2018, so the CAISO and Powerex can timely complete all necessary actions to enable Powerex to commence participation in the EIM on April 4, 2018.
+The CAISO requests that the Federal Energy Regulatory Commission ("Commission") accept the

-The CAISO submits the Agreement pursuant to Section 205 of the Federal Power Act, 16 U.S.C. § 824d.
+&lt;sup>1 The CAISO submits the Agreement pursuant to Section 205 of the Federal Power Act, 16 U.S.C. § 824d.

-The term "residual capability" in the context of Powerex's EIM participation means the ability of resources located in British Columbia to deliver or consume energy in excess of or to meet BC Hydro's needs.
+&lt;sup>2 The term "residual capability" in the context of Powerex's EIM participation means the ability of resources located in British Columbia to deliver or consume energy in excess of or to meet BC Hydro's needs.